jcruse03/Google-DDNS-Update/README.md

 This will start ddns-update.py at boot and run it as a daemon.

 *If updating or reinstalling follow steps 1-4.
 Your /etc/ddns-update.conf file will not be modified.*
-1. Download and extract the repo.
+1. Download and extract or clone the repo.
 2. cd into the directory where you extracted the repo.
 3. Update permissions of setup.sh.
 ```bash